astronomer/airflow-quickstart/generative-ai/README.md

 ## Exercise 1

-- Add data quality checks.
+- Experiment with alternative LMs.
 See the `example_vector_embeddings` DAG file for detailed instructions.

 ## Exercise 2

+- Add data quality checks.
+See the DAG file for details.

+## Exercise 3

 - Modularize the DAG.
 See the DAG file for details.

-## Exercise 3
+## Exercise 4

 - Add logging.
 See the DAG file for details.